+But a smaller down payment can cost you more money in the long run.
 If your down payment is less than 20% of the sale price, your lender likely will require you to pay for private mortgage insurance.
-PMI protects your lender in case you default, and can cost hundreds of dollars per year.
-PMI payments typically end when your equity in the home passes 20%, or when you reach the midpoint of your amortization schedule.
+PMI protects your lender in case you default on the loan, and can cost hundreds of dollars per year, increasing both your overall loan cost and your monthly payment.
+PMI payments typically end when you have more than 20% home equity, or when you reach the midpoint of your amortization schedule.

 The First 3 Months

 So, it’s been decided: “I want to buy a house in a year.”
 Your finances are in good shape, and you have an idea of what you can realistically afford.
-It’s time to start searching.
+It’s time to get started.

 Get familiar with the market

-In a competitive housing market, it can be tempting to jump on a property that is otherwise a poor fit for you, overpriced — or both.
+In a competitive housing market, it can be tempting to jump on a property that is overpriced or fits your needs poorly just to get into the game.
 Researching the market will help you better evaluate homes as they come up for sale.